pojibuh/DynaORM/README.md

   * Intuitive API with similar core features to ActiveRecord::Base

-  * Both follows traditional 'convention over configuration' mentality for associations, and allows users to place their own names.
+  * DynaORM follows traditional 'convention over configuration' mentality for associations, and allows users to place their own names.

 ## Libraries